-Amazon is strongly committed to conducting our business in a lawful and ethical manner, including engaging with suppliers that are committed to the same principles.
-We require suppliers in our manufacturing supply chain to comply with our Supply Chain Standards.
-Amazon also expects our suppliers to hold their suppliers and subcontractors to the standards and practices covered by our Supplier Code of Conduct.
-Our products must be manufactured in a manner that meets or exceeds the expectations of Amazon and our customers as reflected in our Supplier Code of Conduct.
+These standards set out Amazon's expectations for suppliers of goods and services.
+We require suppliers in our manufacturing supply chain and suppliers supporting Amazon's operations to comply with our Supplier Code of Conduct ("Supplier Code"), which is detailed below.
+In order to ensure these standards are cascaded throughout our supply chain, Amazon also expects our suppliers to hold their suppliers and subcontractors to the standards and practices covered by our Supplier Code.
+Our products must be manufactured and services provided in a manner that meets or exceeds the expectations of Amazon and our customers as reflected in our Supplier Code.

 Here are some of the key areas we focus on: